GigiArteni/apiato-repository/docs/laravel.md

 ## 4. Apiato-Specific Features (Not Available in Plain Laravel)

 - **HashId auto-integration**: You must manually decode/encode HashIds if not using Apiato.
-- **Automatic sanitization**: Use Laravel's validation and custom logic for sanitization.
 - **Container/Ship structure**: Use standard Laravel folder structure.

 ---